 When Sweep is enabled, press Type to select "Step".
 A step waveform is displayed on the waveform on the screen, indicating that the output frequency changes in "steps".
-At this point, press StepNum and use the numeric keyboard or knob to input the step number.
+At this point, press to open the 2/2 menu page.
+Press StepNum and use the numeric keyboard or knob to input the step number.
 The default is 2 and the range is from 2 to 2048.
 Note: In "Linear" and "Log" sweep modes, StepNum is grayed out and disabled.